Gov. Cuomo asking Rochester area hospitals to ‘balance their load’

 ROCHESTER, N.Y.
-(WROC) — In a Monday press briefing Gov. Cuomo released a mandate for hospital systems in the state regarding capacity.
+(WROC) — In a Monday press briefing Gov. Andrew Cuomo released a mandate for hospital systems in the state regarding capacity.
 The mandate asks hospital systems to ‘balance their load’ – meaning they must distribute patients throughout their system, to make more capacity as COVID-19 cases rise.

-URMC, was listed as an example because it has several hospitals in it’s system.
+The University of Rochester Medical Center was among those listed because it has several hospitals in its system.

 “You must distribute the patients among your hospitals in your system, so one hospital doesn’t get overwhelmed,” said Gov. Cuomo.